 One large egg has 6.1 grams of protein.
 They’re perfect for breakfast since they’ll keep you full all day.
 This vegetarian protein source is also extremely versatile.
 Eggs can be poached, fried, or boiled.
 You can even bake it in half an avocado for a deliciously healthy meal.

 Unfortunately, eggs have gotten a bad reputation.
 One egg yolk has 200 mg of cholesterol, so some people may be worried about their heart disease risk.
-However, eggs have so many nutrients like polyunsaturated fats, vitamin A, and antioxidants.
+However, eggs have many other nutrients like polyunsaturated fats, vitamin A, and antioxidants too.

 In moderation, eggs are healthy.
 People with a history of heart disease may want to go easy on them.
 But the occasional egg won’t hurt, especially if you need protein foods for vegetarians.2